openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 `mkdir -p ~/src; cd ~/src && git clone git://github.com/openaps/oref0.git || (cd oref0 && git checkout master && git pull)`

+if you are more adventurous and want to checkout the features of the oref0 dev branch (may still be highly experimental)please use

+`mkdir -p ~/src; cd ~/src && git clone -b dev git://github.com/openaps/oref0.git || (cd oref0 && git checkout dev && git pull)`

 ## Step 2: Run oref0-setup

 __Note:__ If you're using the 915MHz Explorer board, you'll need to log in as root to run oref0-setup.sh, as the mraa package doesn't yet support running under an ordinary user account.
 Also read below regarding port and other information to enter when running the script.